trinker/tagger/README.md

     ## 2912.
 Good/JJ night/NN ./.

-This output is built into **tagger** as the `presidential_debates_2012_pos` data set, wich we'll use form this point on in the demo.
+This output is built into **tagger** as the `presidential_debates_2012_pos` data set, which we'll use form this point on in the demo.

 Plotting
 --------